machine-learning-apps/self-hosted-k8s-runner/README.md

     > ./k8s_setup/setup.sh --force-update

-##  3. Deploy A Self Hosted Runner For A GitHub Repo
+##  3. Deploy A Self-Hosted Runner For A GitHub Repo

 You must perform the below steps for each repository you want to bind self-hosted runners to.
-While it is possible to create [a self-hosted runner for an organization](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/), the tools in this repo currently only support repo-level self hosted runners.
+While it is possible to create [a self-hosted runner for an organization](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/), the tools in this repo currently only support repo-level self-hosted runners.

 ###  3.1.
 Set Environment Variables